7. Functionsï

 ## [1] 3

-Here is a version of the above concat function which takes care of a more Chapter 2-style missing valuesâ propagation:
+Here is a version of our concat function that guarantees a more Chapter 2-style missing values’ propagation:

 concat <- function(a, b)